 "Is not the cup of blessing which we bless a sharing in the blood of Christ?
 Is not the bread which we break a sharing in the body of Christ?"
 (1Corinthians 10:16, NASB)

 When a repentant believer partakes of baptism, he shares in the death of Christ.
 His "old man" or former way of living dies.
-When they partake of the Passover symbols, they again participate or share in the death of Jesus.
-For the Christian, Passover is a reminder of the commitment made to God at baptism.
+When they partake of the symbols instituted by Jesus, they again participate or share in his death.
+For the Christian, the meaning of Passover is that it is a reminder of the commitment made to God at baptism.

 At sunset which began Nisan (Abib) 15, twenty-four hours after the children of Israel observed the Passover, they left Egypt and Egyptian slavery (Numbers 33:1, 3-4, Deuteronomy 16:1).